Hilton Obenzinger

-Hilton Obenzinger (born 1947 Brooklyn) is an American novelist, poet, history and criticism writer.
+Hilton Obenzinger (born 1947 in Brooklyn) is an American novelist, poet, history and criticism writer.

 Life

 Obenzinger was born in Brooklyn in 1947, and raised in Queens.
 He graduated from Columbia University in 1969 and from Stanford University with a PhD in 1997.
 He was active in the Columbia University protests of 1968.
 He taught at the Yurok Indian reservation along the Klamath River in northern California, 1969–1970.

 He taught at Stanford University, where he is associate director of the Chinese Railroad Workers in North America Project.